Just a few facts. This list is not meant to be exhaustive. I’ll be adding to it every now and then. Enjoy. Comment. Ask. xx

 Fact #1: The basics – Chromosomes stuff

 So, you all know that your genetic makeup is held in 46 chromosomes (23 from dad and 23 from mum), right?
-22 pairs nicely numbered from 1 to 22, each tasked with a very specific job to do, and the 23rd pair determining your gender (female if XX or male if XY).
+22 pairs nicely numbered from 1 to 22, each tasked with a very specific job to do, and the 23rd pair determining your gender (female if XX or male if XY, although that whole gender thing is debatable, perhaps a post for another day).
 So far, so good?

 Now, individuals with Down Syndrome have 47, not 46 chromosomes.
 How?